Sect0R/claude-code-statusline/README.md

 ## Design Philosophy

-- **Zero friction** — install in seconds
+- **Zero friction**: install in seconds
-- **High signal** — no noise, only actionable metrics
+- **High signal**: only actionable metrics, no filler
-- **Terminal-first** — built for developers, not dashboards
+- **Terminal-first**: built for developers, not dashboards
-- **Stateless** — no storage, no tracking, no side effects
+- **Stateless**: no storage, no tracking, no side effects

 ---

 ## Why This Exists

-Claude Code exposes a lot of useful runtime data — but it's buried in JSON.
+Claude Code exposes a lot of useful runtime data, but it's buried inside JSON payloads most users never see.

-This tool surfaces that data where it matters: directly in your workflow.
+This tool surfaces that data where it matters: directly in your workflow, every keystroke.

 ---

 ## Roadmap

-- Configurable thresholds (colors, limits)
+- Configurable thresholds (colors, limits) via env vars
 - Multi-line expanded view (optional mode)
 - Per-request cost breakdown
 - Plugin hooks for custom metrics
+- Lightweight session history export

 ---